This page provides a tutorial on using V-Ray's Render Mask feature.

 Next, select the objects to re-render: all the chrome parts, and the hubcaps.

 Then we go to the V-Ray tab > Image sampler (Antialiasing) rollout and choose the dropdown for Render mask.

 Texture – Will use a black and white image to control the rendered areas.

 Selected – Will render only the currently selected objects.

 Include/Exclude list – Will render only the objects added to the list.

 Layers – Will render only the objects from the selected layers.

-We render the scene, and you'll notice only the selected objects have been rerendered.
+Render the scene, and you'll notice only the selected objects are re-rendered.
 The rest of the image remains unchanged.

 To make it a bit more noticeable, clear the VFB by selecting Clear Image from the VFB toolbar.